flexter1/discord-trivia-bot-google/README.md

 Working procedure:
 1) Parsing NEW messages from author every second
-2) If there are new message, software automatically searching the answer in google
+2) If there is a new message, software automatically searching the answer in google
 3) If there is an answer, you automatically answer it to the discord.
 If it not - you just passing it